Undergraduate Degree Requirements

 - PHED 415: Student Teaching in Physical Education (12 credits) (Must take 12 credits *)

 Student Teaching Internship

 To enroll in PHED 415 - Student Teaching in Physical Education, physical education majors must:

-- have passed and electronically submitted test scores for the VCLA and PRAXIS II exams to George Mason University and provide a paper copy of the test scores to the internship coordinator
+- have passed and electronically submitted test scores for the VCLA and Praxis Subject Assessment in Health and Physical Education Content Knowledge 5857 exams to George Mason University and provide a paper copy of the test scores to the internship coordinator;

 - have satisfactorily completed all required Mason core and professional concentration courses.
 The application must be completed one full semester before taking PHED 415.